prillcode/payload-enhanced/README.md

    pnpm payload import --file=./my-backup.json
    ```
 4. **Verify your data**: Log into the admin panel to ensure all collections were imported correctly
+5. **Media files**:
+   - **Using S3 storage (recommended)**: No additional steps needed!
+Media files and references work automatically across environments
-5. **Note about media files!** The export/import process handles collection data, but you'll need to separately transfer media files from your local media directory to your production server's media storage.
+   - **Using local file storage**: You'll need to separately transfer media files from your local media directory to your production server's media storage

 ## 🆘 Need Help?